Typeface

 A Specimen, a broadsheet with examples of typefaces and fonts available.
 Printed by William Caslon, letter founder; from the 1728 Cyclopædia.

-A typeface (or font family) is a design of letters, numbers and other symbols, to be used in printing or for electronic display.
+A typeface is a design of letters, numbers and other symbols, to be used in printing or for electronic display.
 Most typefaces include variations in size (e.g., 24 point), weight (e.g., light, bold), slope (e.g., italic), width (e.g., condensed), and so on.
 Each of these variations of the typeface is a font.

 There are thousands of different typefaces in existence, with new ones being developed constantly.

-The art and craft of designing typefaces is called type design.
+The profession of designing typefaces is called type design.
 Designers of typefaces are called type designers and are often employed by type foundries.
-In desktop publishing, type designers are sometimes also called "font developers" or "font designers" (a typographer is someone who uses typefaces to design a page layout).
+In desktop publishing, type designers are sometimes also called "font developers" or "font designers."
+A typographer is someone who uses typefaces to design a page layout.

-Every typeface is a collection of glyphs, each of which represents an individual letter, number, punctuation mark, or other symbol.
-The same glyph may be used for characters from different writing systems, e.g. Roman uppercase A looks the same as Cyrillic uppercase А and Greek uppercase alpha (Α).
-There are typefaces tailored for special applications, such as cartography, astrology or mathematics.
+Every typeface is a collection of glyphs, each of which represents a grapheme – an individual letter, number, punctuation mark, or other symbol.
+(Note: For convenience, the same glyph may be used for characters from different writing systems, e.g. roman uppercase A looks the same as Cyrillic uppercase А and Greek uppercase alpha (Α), although these are different graphemes but this is exceptional.
+See allograph) There are typefaces tailored for special applications, such as cartography, astrology or mathematics.

 Terminology

-Diagram of a cast metal sort. a face, b body or shank, c point size, 1 shoulder, 2 nick, 3 groove, 4 foot.
+A diagram of a cast metal sort. a: face, b: body or shank, c: point size, 1: shoulder, 2: nick, 3: groove, 4: foot.

-In professional typography, (Note: The art and craft of designing pages (and books) using typefaces and other devices.) the term typeface is not interchangeable with the word font, (Note: archaically "fount" in British English, and pronounced "font") because the term font has historically been defined as a given alphabet and its associated characters in a single size.
+In professional typography, (Note: The profession of designing pages and books using typefaces and other devices.) the term typeface is not interchangeable with the word font.
+(Note: Originally "fount" in British English, and pronounced "font") The term font has historically been defined as a given set of character shapes in a single size.
 For example, 8-point Caslon Italic was one font, and 10-point Caslon Italic was another.
-Historically, a font came from a type foundry as a set of "sorts", with number of copies of each character included.
+Historically, a font came from a type foundry as a set of "sorts", with a number of copies of each character included.